 Why I ditched perfectionism.

-I've given three presentation on the Enneagram and my coaching work in the last two weeks.
-When they know a presentation is coming up, my supportive and caring friends and family will ask, "How did it go?"
-I've learned to guage the success of a presentation not by how flawlessly it went, or how many glowing feedback forms I collected, or how many positive comments I received before I left the venue, or how engaged the participants seemed during the event.
+I've given three presentations on the Enneagram and my coaching work in the last two weeks.
+When they know a presentation was on my calendar, my very supportive friends and family would ask, "How did it go?"
+I've learned to gauge the success of a presentation not by how flawlessly it went—or how many glowing feedback forms I collected, or how many positive comments I received before I left the venue, or how engaged the participants seemed during the event.
 All of that is outside of my control.

 I have a new metric now.
-One that is kind and serves me well for my future work.
+One that is kind and supportive and serves me well for my future work.
 One that I have full agency for.
 One that demonstrates my values.

 The new metric includes these questions:

 Previously, my mind wanted to critically pick apart my performance: Did I say 'ummm' too many times?
-I got lost in my notes those times - did I take too long to find my place?
 Did I speak too quickly or too slowly?
+I got lost in my notes those times—did I take too long to find my place?
 Did my hair stay in place?
 Did the back of my necklace slip around to the front?
 Did I answer the Q&R time skillfully, or did I fumble a bit?
 Did I do that weird thing with my mouth?

 It's so easy to be harsh with ourselves after a major project that we care about, isn't it?
 But that's just it - our self-judgment and critical eye show how much we care and how deeply we are invested.

-Let's lean into that, and extend a little care to ourselves.
+Let's lean into that, and extend a little kindness to ourselves.
 We're not perfect, and that's not a problem to be solved.
-It's not fair to expect perfection of ourselves.
+It's not fair to expect perfection from ourselves.
 We get to be beginners; learners; students of our craft; and people committed to growth - even if we're 20 years in.
 We get to learn a better way, then do it differently on another day.

-Here's to the baby steps and the awkward new beginnings - Cheers! 🥂 Let's count it all, every wobbly attempt.
+Here's to the baby steps and the awkward new beginnings—Cheers! 🥂 Let's celebrate it all, every wobbly attempt.
 How absolutely charming of us!
 We're doing the thing!
 What could be a better use of our breath and resources in this one wild and precious life that we get to live? 👏 💫

 Previous